 Like athletes, our feet come in all shapes and sizes.
 The mums and dads who run daily through the park have a lot in common with an athlete training for the Olympics.
 Both require healthy feet and the right footwear to put their best foot forward.

-A Podiatrist is trained to assess the feet and lower limb, diagnose and treat injuries, provide injury prevention strategies and education on the latest in running shoe technology.
+A Podiatrist is trained to assess the feet and lower limb, diagnose and manage injuries, provide injury prevention strategies and education on the latest in running shoe technology.
 If you are thinking of starting a running program, or are presently running, then a visit to a Podiatrist will ensure that you are doing everything possible to remain injury free.

 How we can help